 Healthy living by women in their reproductive years can set a foundation for good maternal and infant health.
 Elements for a healthy life include healthy diet, regular exercise, adequate rest, avoiding obesity, avoiding tobacco or drug use, minimizing use of alcohol and recognizing and seeking help with mental health or abusive relationships.
 Women may also lengthen their lives through regular screening for cancer and other illnesses.
 Women can promote their well-being and avoid unplanned pregnancies and sexually transmitted diseases.
 Healthy habits through the childbearing years improve birth outcomes as well as lifelong health.

 The Center for Women’s Health offers a wide variety of diagnostic, surgical and contraceptive procedures.
-These may be performed at one of the local hospitals, Springfield Clinic's Ambulatory Surgery & Endoscopy Center or even in the office.
+These may be performed at one of the local hospitals, Springfield Clinic Surgery Center or even in the office.

 Helping our patients make their health a priority, Springfield Clinic's Center for Women’s Health offers several in-office procedures that will streamline the process for both diagnosis and treatment of many common gynecologic issues like abnormal pap smears, heavy periods, urinary incontinence and birth control.